redstone-finance/redstone-docs/docs/smart-contract-devs/Data-Formatting-And-Processing.md

 ### How Data is Encoded Before Being Put on the Blockchain

-__Note: All of the steps are executed automatically by the ContractWrapper and is transparent to the end-user.__
+_Note: All of the steps are executed automatically by the ContractWrapper and is transparent to the end-user_

 1. Relevant data must be fetched from the data distribution layer, powered by the Streamr network and the RedStone gateways.